zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 The experimental results for mixing upper bounds without linear constraint $Ax\le b$ are stored in .xlsx format: ``data63mix.xlsx``, ``data90mix.xlsx``, ``data124mix.xlsx``.

 In the .xlsx file, each row represents the results for a specific $s$.
+The columns include:
+1. single upper bounds
+2. mixing upper bounds
+3. single integrality gaps
+4. mixing integrality gaps
-The columns include mixing upper bounds, mixing integrality gaps, and mixing parameter values.
+5. mixing parameter values.

+Note that for ``data63.mat`` and ``data63.mat``, we mix DDFact and linx upper bounds.
+For ``data124.mat``, we mix DDFact and linx upper bounds, complementary DDFact and linx upper bounds, and complementary DDFact and DDFact upper bounds.

 #### Results-constrained ####